 So how do we become better at listening?
 Honestly, we have to change our mentality and view it as something that is sexy.
 Yeah, let me say that again.
 We have to look at listening as something sexy because . . . . . it is.
 When I go out on a date, one of the most important weapons in my arsenal is listening.
 Whether in a restaurant or a coffee shop, I normally make sure that I’m sitting directly across from the young lady, giving my full attention to all the words that come from her alluring lips.
 I look into her eyes deeply trying to find a reflection of myself in her tomorrow.
 I’m watching her movements, her subtle nuances that will tell me more than her words will say.
 My ears wait to hear the information that will help me find more favor than my predecessors.
 The young lady normally finds me endearing and more attractive because of it (most times).
 And while I thought that this was something that only females would like, I find myself being hypnotized by a woman who is giving me her undivided attention.
 Whenever a woman is leaning in, smiling, attentive, listening to my thoughts uninterrupted, I find myself feeling more of a man. . . . . . .

 Although listening is sexy, it has to be practiced.
 Look I’m close to forty and I’m still learning!
 It’s a skill that has to be practiced over and over again.
 Many top employers provide listening skill training for their employees annually.
 People who truly listen understand that effective listening provides solid, reliable benefits.
 Listening expands your knowledge, helps best solve problems, aids in negotiations, reduces mistakes and misunderstandings, and enhances the relationship.
 So instead of asking for that Michael Kors ladies, your man gives it to you because you listen to him and save your conversation until after the game.
-Instead of asking for head when you are stressed fellas, your woman meets you at the door.
+Instead of begging for head fellas, your woman drops to her knees as soon as you come through the door.
 Who doesn’t want that?
 Listen more and it can happen for you. . . . .

 . . . . .
 I mean we still want that Black Love right?